JorgeJMarroquin/IDMX268-BLOG/src/content/posts/2020-10-24-now-you-see-me-now-you-dont.md

 If you specify a delay, you have to specify the duration of it first.

 Some properties cannot be transitioned due to the lack of animatable behavior.
 I would recommend to you to visit <https://www.w3.org/TR/css-transitions-1/#animatable-properties>  for a comprehensive list of properties that currently are not animatable supported properties.

+<h2>What is Next</h2>

+With all these elements been transformed, shifted, rotated, slanted, stretched etc etc, you should be wandering what's next.
+Well, 3D graphics is the next thing, however, 3D has been around for a few years now.
+With programs such as Flash, <canvas>, or WebGL, 3D environments have been part of the community for quiet a while now, but thanks to the CSS transformations, now front-end developers can enhance their designs by adding a new dimension to a traditional website.